IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1b.markdown

 1. You will prompted for the job configuration before the job is submitted.
 This is optional (unless the application requires values for submission-time parameters; this application does not).
 You may specify the job name, job group, tracing, and data directory.
 For a more advanced configuration, you may upload a job configuration overlay JSON file.
 Click on the **Submit** button.
     <img src="/streamsx.documentation/images/vs-code/vs-code-configure-job-submission.png" alt="Configure the job submission" class="vs-code-img" />

 This will submit the application to the Streams instance you added previously.
-As the submission progresses, you will see notifications appear in the bottom right corner and the submission output will displayed in the **IBM Streams** output channel in the **OUTPUT** panel at the bottom.
+As the submission progresses, you will see notifications appear in the bottom right corner and the submission output will be displayed in the **IBM Streams** output channel in the **OUTPUT** panel at the bottom.

 <img src="/streamsx.documentation/images/vs-code/vs-code-submit-app.png" alt="Run the application" class="vs-code-img" />